nmamano/wallwars/README.md

 ## Features

 - No registration needed to play (start playing with 1 click).
+- Watch recent past games played by anyone.
+- Past games are chosen randomly to be showcased (auto-played) in the lobby.
 - Customizable time controls (duration + increment)
 - Make premoves during your opponent's turn.
 - Move with keyboard arrows.